Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Introduction

-In particular, the propulsive performance of such systems is governed by key parameters including oscillation frequency, amplitude, wavelength, tail geometry, and swimming profile.
-Wang et al. \cite{wang2017optimization} investigated the effects of tail structure and oscillation parameters on the hydrodynamic performance of a robotic fish using CFD.
-Their study confirmed that reverse Kármán vortex shedding at optimal Strouhal numbers (0.42 –- 0.55) \edt{generated} high thrust with minimal drag, highlighting the importance of tuning kinematic parameters to achieve efficient propulsion.
-In a complementary effort, Ma and Yan \cite{ma2021oscillatory} conducted a parametric optimization study using COMSOL-based simulations to analyze how frequency, amplitude, and body wavelength \edt{affected the} swimming efficiency.
-Their results \edt{reinforced} the idea that systematic variation and optimization of motion profiles \edt{could} yield significantly improved performance metrics.
-Maertens et al. \cite{maertens2016optimal} conducted a detailed investigation of optimal undulatory propulsion through both two-dimensional (2D) and three-dimensional (3D) simulations.
+In particular, the propulsive performance of such systems is governed by key parameters including oscillation frequency, amplitude, wavelength, tail geometry, and swimming profile. \citet{wang2017optimization} investigated the effects of tail structure and oscillation parameters on the hydrodynamic performance of a robotic fish using CFD.
+Their study confirmed that reverse Kármán vortex shedding at optimal Strouhal numbers (0.42 -- 0.55) \edt{generated} high thrust with minimal drag, highlighting the importance of tuning kinematic parameters to achieve efficient propulsion.
+In a complementary effort, \citet{ma2021oscillatory} conducted a parametric optimization study using COMSOL-based simulations to analyze how frequency, amplitude, and body wavelength \edt{affected the} swimming efficiency.
+Their results \edt{reinforced} the idea that systematic variation and optimization of motion profiles \edt{could} yield significantly improved performance metrics. \citet{maertens2016optimal} conducted a detailed investigation of optimal undulatory propulsion through both two-dimensional (2D) and three-dimensional (3D) simulations.
 Their study identified key parameters\edt{,} such as Strouhal number, the phase lag between heave and pitch at the trailing edge, and the angle of attack, to maximizing efficiency.
 In 2D simulations of self-propelled swimming, efficiency improved from approximately 40\% for a measured carangiform profile to 57\% with optimized body bending.
 In 3D simulations of a danio-like swimmer, efficiency increased from 22\% to 35\%, with angular recoil and upstream bending amplitude playing a significant role.
 Extending the analysis to a pair of interacting swimmers, they demonstrated that the downstream fish could exploit the wake of the upstream fish for energetic benefits.
-When synchronized with the upstream vortices, the downstream fish achieved up to 66\% efficiency in an in-line configuration and up to 81\% in an offset configuration.
+When synchronized with the upstream vortices, the downstream fish achieved up to 66\% efficiency in an in-line configuration and up to 81\% in an offset configuration. \ed{More recently, \citet{abouhussein2023optimized} investigated the hydrodynamics of accelerating phalanx fish schools coupled with a gradient-free surrogate-based optimization algorithm.
+By examining midline kinematics, inter-swimmer separation distance, and phase synchronization, they showed that the optimal kinematics of accelerating schools closely resemble those of solitary accelerating swimmers.
+For thunniform bio-inspired swimmers, an optimal separation distance of approximately twice the body length was identified.
+Furthermore, separation distance was found to exert a stronger influence on propulsion efficiency than phase synchronization when other parameters were held constant.}